rangavar/stochasticBackground-hierarchy/README.md

 The level of noise can be changed at the beginning of the script.

-This script returns the constraints from the stochastic background as "LStrain.eps" files, constraints from the individually resolved binaries as "LDistribution.eps" file, and the joint constraints as "LFinal.eps", all in the ./plots directory.
+This script returns the constraints from the stochastic background as "LStrain.eps" files, constraints from the individually resolved binaries as "LDistribution.eps" file, and the joint constraints as "LFinal.eps", all in ./plots directory.

 More details on the methods and the Hierarchical approach is available in the thesis at: